 Psychology (PS)

 A survey course on the mind and behavior, including development, learning, memory, intelligence, personality, interpersonal attraction, biological psychology, and psychopathology.
-This course must be taken before enrolling in many of the advanced psychology courses.

 Focuses on physical, social, and cognitive development, including the prenatal and perinatal period through childhood and adolescence.
 The major theoretical approaches to physical, social, and cognitive growth are compared, and topics of recent interest to researchers in developmental psychology are discussed.

-An exploration of the physical, social-emotional, and cognitive development from birth through late adulthood.
+This course focuses on physical, social-emotional, and cognitive development from birth through late adulthood.
 The major theoretical approaches to physical, social, and cognitive growth are compared, and topics of recent interest to researchers in developmental psychology are discussed.

 An introductory course covering research ethics, probability, descriptive and basic inferential statistics, and hypothesis testing.